NWChemEx/TensorWrapper/docs/source/developer/design/expression.rst

    The goal of the expression layer is simply to capture the information needed to perform the calculation, not to optimize the calculation, or to perform it.
 Optimizing the calculation can be done using the OpGraph component (see :ref:`tw_designing_the_opgraph`).
 Running the calculation is done by the backend of the Buffer component, given an OpGraph object (see :ref:`tw_designing_the_buffer`).

-common intermediates
+finding common intermediates
-   As we build an expression certain sub-expressions may appear multiple times.
-   Identifying these common sub-expressions is a precursory step to optimization and is thus out of scope for the expression layer.
+   While consideration :ref:`reusable_intermediates` concerns the expression layer being able to annotate common intermediates, actually finding said common intermediates is much harder.
+For now it is the user's job to identify common intermediates.

 ***************************
 Expression Component Design